szerookii/goquery/README.md

 # goquery
-A Go library for queries on different game servers
+A Go library to queries on different game servers

 ## Usage
 ```go